oddsdk/ts-odd/README.md

 })
 ```

 `wn.program` returns a `Program` object, which can create a new user session or reuse an existing session.
-There are two ways to create a user session, either by using an authentication strategy or by requesting access from another app through the "confidences" system.
+There are two ways to create a user session, either by using an authentication strategy or by requesting access from another app through the "capabilities" system.
 Let's start with the default authentication strategy.

 ```ts
 let session